Baxi-codes/CTF-write-ups/corCTF2022/web/msfrog-generator.md

 	}
 }
 ```
-This time it responded with the string \\
+This time it responded with the string <br>
 ```
 Something went wrong :
 b"convert-im6.q16: missing an image filename `+100+100' @ error/convert.c/ConvertImageCommand/3226.\n"
 ```
 Aha!
-So it uses imagemagick to combine the images.\\
+So it uses imagemagick to combine the images.<br>
-The `||` operator in shell executes the next command if the previous command fails.\\
+The `||` operator in shell executes the next command if the previous command fails.<br>
 So I replaced `&&` with `||` and also placed `||` at the end
 ```js
 "pos":{